What Should I Do After Having A Car Accident?

 Punishing the defendant and dissuading others from doing the same

 This is a very tricky area of the law.
-Punitive damages are intended to punish and make an example of the defendant intentionally placing himself and others dangerously and recklessly.
+Punitive damages are intended to punish and make an example of the defendant for intentionally or knowingly placing others in danger.

 Most courts require you to prove the defendant acted with malice.
 The courts also require that punitive damage awards bear some reasonable relationship to the severity of the injuries you have suffered and will likely suffer in the future due to the defendant’s conduct.

-Since a drunk driver hit you, your lawyer may wish to make the case that the defendant, by voluntarily consuming excessive amounts of alcohol and drugs, acted with reckless disregard for the rights and safety of other motorists and therefore demonstrated the intentional state of malice – a necessary element to the proving punitive damages.
+Since a drunk driver hit you, your lawyer may wish to make the case that the defendant, by voluntarily consuming excessive amounts of alcohol and drugs, acted with reckless disregard for the rights and safety of other motorists and, therefore, demonstrated the intentional state of malice – a necessary element to proving punitive damages.

 Yes, very.
 You need to know that punitive damages are complicated to prove.
-Courts are notorious for reducing them post-verdict or not allowing the plaintiff to plead or prove them during the trial.
+Courts are notorious for reducing excessive post-verdict awards or not allowing the plaintiff to plead or prove them during the trial.

 Also, the defendant’s insurance company may choose to represent the defendant under a reservation of rights.
 Since insurance companies do not cover intentional or malicious acts committed by their insured, your lawyer may be risking invalidating the defendant’s coverage by alleging and proving such conduct.